Quitting Alcohol Guide: How to Stop Drinking

 If you’re considering giving up alcohol, but aren't sure how to stop drinking, you are far from alone.
 The truth is no two people’s reasons to quit drinking—or their journeys to quitting—are going to be the same.
 Factors that influence what your experience will likely include how much you drink and your overall physical and emotional health.

-To boost your resolve to stop for the long term, it helps to understand some of the benefits of quitting drinking and to understand the major methods people use to cut down on alcohol and stop drinking entirely.
+To boost your resolve to stop drinking for the long term, it helps to understand some of the benefits of not drinking alcohol, to learn what happens when you stop drinking and to know the major methods people use to cut down on alcohol and stop drinking entirely.

 Stopping drinking can help improve both the length and the quality of your sleep, which is crucial to good mental and physical health.